 You'll be pleasantly surprised at how few ingredients this recipe requires from your pantry to make it.
 And with a single skillet too, it's perfect for home cooks.

 Chicken breasts - Use skinless chicken breasts for this recipe.
+If you have extra try my fried chicken tenders.

 Flour - The flour is used to thicken the sauce and to coat the chicken with the seasonings to give them a nice crispy exterior.